Retired

 Mönchengladbach, West German

-Before his Formula 1 debut, Frentzen was a notable part of Mercedes‘ esteemed junior driving team, which included Michael Schumacher and Karl Wendlinger.
+Before his Formula 1 debut, Frentzen was a notable part of the Mercedes Junior Driving programme, which included Michael Schumacher and Karl Wendlinger.
 While Schumacher made his F1 debut in 1991, Frentzen had to wait until 1994 to get his chance.

-In the 1997 world championship, Frentzen finished second to his teammate, a position he inherited after Schumacher was disqualified for a collision with Villeneuve in the final race.
-Frentzen secured a lone victory at Imola but was generally slower than Villeneuve.
+In the 1997 Drivers’ Championship, Frentzen finished second to his teammate, a position he inherited after Michael Schumacher was disqualified for a collision with Villeneuve in the final race.
+Frentzen secured a single victory that year in Imola but was generally outpaced by Villeneuve.

 The team struggled in 1998 due to new technical regulations, leading to a winless season for both drivers, who left at its end.

 While Villeneuve, heading to BAR, never won another race, Frentzen revitalised his career with Jordan.
-He claimed two victories in 1999, nearly winning the championship.
+He claimed two victories in 1999 and nearly won the championship.

 However, in 2000, his new teammate Jarno Trulli challenged him closely, and by mid-2001, Frentzen was dismissed.
-He finished the season with Prost, impressively qualifying fourth at that year’s 2001 Belgian Grand Prix for the troubled team, which ceased operations at the season’s end.
+He finished the season with Prost, qualifying fourth at that year’s 2001 Belgian Grand Prix for the troubled team, which ended its time in F1 at the end of the season.

 Heinz-Harald Frentzen Formula One World Championship career